TeamStacks/hw4/README.md

 	wire4.html - Item page that looks at a specific gold coin wire5.html - New Item page for adding a new coin

-# Implementation

-We used a mixture of REST API and JavaScript and jQuery for our backend.
-Please continue reading to for more detail.

 # Design

 ## Responsiveness